kikiraihan/kikiraihan.github.io/content/resume.md

 ## 👋🏼 About Me
 a **Freelance Software Engineer**.
 Currently completing his Computer Science masters at the IPB university.
 Research on **knowledge graphs (Ontology)** of plant diseases domain.
-Enjoys learning **[programming, data science](https://www.instagram.com/katili.dev/)** and **[graphic design](https://www.instagram.com/hexstudiogo/)**.
-He has the advantage of m-shape skills, though not as deep as the specialists do.
+He has the advantage of m-shape skills since enjoy learning **[programming, data science](https://www.instagram.com/katili.dev/)** and **[graphic design](https://www.instagram.com/hexstudiogo/)**.
 He also gained teamwork experience and economic knowledge from bank Indonesia, when he was **the chairman** of the “Generasi Baru Indonesia Gorontalo” (the community of **Bank Indonesia Scholarship Awardee**) 2020-2021.

 ---

 ## 🎓 Education
 ##### 2021-Now | IPB University
+* Computer Science, Computational Intelegence and Optimization Division
-*	Graduate School of Computer Science Master's Program, On Going.
+* Graduate School of Computer Science Master's Program, On Going
 ##### 2016-2021 | Universitas Negeri Gorontalo
+* Bachelor of Information System (S.Kom)
 * Best graduates student of the Faculty of Engineering.
-Score : 3.53 (of 4).
+Score : 3.53 (of 4)
 * Undergraduate Thesis (Grade A): Implementation of the AHP-TOPSIS Method in the Achievement Student Recommendation Support System.
 [URI.](https://ejurnal.ung.ac.id/index.php/jji/article/view/10246)

 ---